MicrosoftDocs/windows-itpro-docs/windows/client-management/manage-device-installation-with-group-policy.md

 # Manage Device Installation with Group Policy

 **Applies to**

 - Windows 10, Windows Server 2022
+- Windows 11

 ## Summary
-By using Windows 10 operating systems, administrators can determine what devices can be installed on computers they manage.
+By using Windows 10 (and Windows 11) operating systems, administrators can determine what devices can be installed on computers they manage.
 This guide summarizes the device installation process and demonstrates several techniques for controlling device installation by using Group Policy.

 ## Introduction